iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 - Is a `schema` field needed for the `presentation-offer` and `presentation-request` to identify the types of verifiable credentials and allow forward compatibility for different fields in the message?
 The E.g. a `SelectiveDisclosure` or ZKP message may only offer or request certain fields in the credential.
 Does this relate to the [`credentialSchema`](https://www.w3.org/TR/vc-data-model/#data-schemas) field in credentials?
 - Identifiers (`id` field) are [optional in verifiable credentials](https://www.w3.org/TR/vc-data-model/#identifiers).
 The spec suggests content-addressed identifiers when the `id` is not available but their particulars are unclear as there is no spec referenced.
 This affects the `problems` reported in the [`presentation-result`](#presentation-result).
 - We should RECOMMENDED the `id` of a verifiable credential being a UUID (what version?) in issuance.
 Needs to be a URI https://www.w3.org/TR/vc-data-model/#identifiers, do UUIDs qualify?
 - Should we specifically list non-functional requirements e.g in a Goals / Non-Goals section.
+- Use `schemas` to negotiate generic form entries as a self-signed credential?
+E.g. could ask for username, preferred language, comments, any generic information not signed/verified by a third-party issuer from a generic wallet?
+Similar to Presentation Exchange? https://identity.foundation/presentation-exchange/spec/v1.0.0/

 ## Related Work